"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

 holds, so our analog of pullbacks gives a nonlinear representation of (the dual of) this formal category.
 (Formula~\eqref{eq.composit} should basically follow from the associativity of composition of relations.)
 These questions are considered fully in our forthcoming work~\cite{tv:microformal}.

-\begin{Remark} \new{We have worked so far with formal objects (power series) for the sake of simplicity, and the analysis above demonstrates that our constructions are valid at least at this level.
-However, one may wish to obtain non-formal objects.
-That this may be possible but may require more work, can be seen from our central equation~\eqref{eq.y} basically defining a map $\f_g\co M_1\to M_2$ associated with a canonical relation $\Phi$ and a function $g$.
+\begin{remark} We have worked so far with formal objects (power series).
+To extend consideration to non-formal objects may be possible but may require more work.
+Our central equation~\eqref{eq.y} defines a map $\f_g\co M_1\to M_2$ associated with a canonical relation $\Phi$ and a function $g$.
 We showed above how to solve it by iterations so to obtain a power series solution.
 At the same time, one can imagine that a Banach contraction mapping argument can be used for obtaining a non-formal solution of~\eqref{eq.y} in a neighborhood of the zero section.
 Since such a neighborhood is unspecified, a neat formulation would be to replace it by a \emph{germ}.
-So there are options: to work on a formal level with power series (or infinite jets) or on a non-formal level with germs.
+So the options are to work on a formal level with power series (infinite jets) or with germs.
 Considering germs of symplectic manifolds at Lagrangian submanifolds is Weinstein's idea dating back to~\cite{weinstein:sympl71}.
-If we follow this direction, our work will immediately meet the recent body of works on ``microgeometry'' such as~\cite{weinstein:symplectic-geometries}, \cite{cattaneo-dherin-weinstein:one, cattaneo-dherin-weinstein:two, cattaneo-dherin-weinstein:three}.
-(As mentioned in the introduction, we became aware of them after this paper was completed.)} \end{Remark}
+If we follow this direction, our work will immediately meet the recent body of works on ``symplectic microgeometry'' such as~\cite{weinstein:symplectic-geometries}, \cite{cattaneo-dherin-weinstein:one, cattaneo-dherin-weinstein:two, cattaneo-dherin-weinstein:three}. \end{remark}

-\section{`Hamilton--Jacobi' vector fields}
+\section{Hamilton--Jacobi vector fields}

 Consider a Hamiltonian function $H\in\fun(T^*M)$, which can be even or odd.
 We write $H=H(x,p)$, as usual.
 To such a function we assign a vector field $\X_H$ on the infinite-dimensional manifold $\funn(M)$, as follows: for each $f\in \funn(M)$, the variation of $f$ is given by